What You Need to Know Before Getting Cosmetic Fillers

 Serving Denver, Broomfield, Westminster, Boulder, Arvada, and surrounding areas

 As the popularity of dermal fillers grows, and more and more clinicians enter the field to provide these services, it is important to take a careful look at who is providing the services before committing to a procedure.

 In most states, only an MD can inject dermal fillers, however, in Colorado, both nurses and Physician’s Assistants can also legally perform injections, as long as they are directly supervised by a physician.
 While some med-spas have inadequately supervised nurses or aestheticians doing the injections, this is not advisable (see Rule 800, Colorado Board of Medical Examiners).
 Moreover, especially with dermal fillers, you want to achieve the most natural looking results, and that requires skill, experience, and a trained medical eye on the part of the physician.

-At Sonata Aesthetics, Dr. Janowski uses three types of dermal fillers.
+At Sonata Aesthetics, Dr. Janowski uses a variety of dermal fillers.
 Each is designed to add volume to different areas of the face.
 In your full consultation, he will work with you to give you his expert opinion about which filler will work best for your particular goals and concerns.

-Juvederm is a smooth, hyaluronic acid filler appropriate for most areas of the face.
+Restylane is a smooth, hyaluronic acid filler appropriate for most areas of the face.
 Hyaluronic acid is a naturally occurring substance in the body.
 It can be used to soften folds around the mouth, enhance the lips, lift the corners of the mouth, volumize the under-eye area, and reduce lines and wrinkles almost anywhere on the face.
 It comes in two forms: Ultra and Ultra Plus.
 The Ultra Plus formulation is a bit firmer than the Ultra formulation, and will last a bit longer.
 Both forms come mixed together with lidocaine for greater comfort during injection.
-The results of Juvederm last 6-9 month, or even up to 1 year, depending on your particular body chemistry, and where you had the injections.
+The results of Restylane last 6-9 month, or even up to 1 year, depending on your particular body chemistry, and where you had the injections.